MJDaws0n/PterodactylPluginManager/README.md

 #   PterdactylPluginManager
-Easily manage plugins a themes.
-Easily create your own plugins and themes using the custom API
+Easily manage plugins and themes.
+Easily create your own plugins and themes using custom API

-DOES NOT WORK PROPERLY YET DO USE

 #   Install
 Add this as a folder in ./pterodactyl/